glyg/pelican_damcb/content/gathering_thoughts.md

 title: Gathering thoughts for Euroscipy 2015
 slug: gathering_thoughts
 date:
-tags: drosophila, modelling, python
+tags: drosophila, modelling, python, scipy
 summary: I'm giving a talk at Euroscipy '15 in two weeks (waow).
-This post is a place to gather thoughts on what I'll be talking about and write in the proceedings.
+This post is a place to gather thoughts on the leg-joint and tyssue libraries.

 So I'm giving a talk at Euroscipy at the end of the summer on